Ramp Up to Technology Marketing Part 1: Proactive Research to Make an Impact

 As a result of market feedback, additional technology development (e.g., proof of concept or specific test results) may have been identified that are prerequisites for potential licensees to consider commercialization.
 The funding needed for that development can come from a variety of sources:

-- Some universities offer translational funding programs.
+- Some universities offer translational or gap funding programs.

 - The federal Small Business Technology Transfer program (STTR) provides funding for innovative R&D for small business and university/research institutions collaborations.